-The Research Contracts Specialist roles will support the contracts function within the ROO through the reviewing, drafting and negotiation of a range of research contracts with a wide range of research sponsors and partners.
-The Research Operations Office (ROO) is structured around School facing teams that support the academic departments within them.
+The Research Contracts Specialist (International and Institutional) role will support the contracts function within the ROO through the reviewing, drafting and negotiation of a range of research contracts with a wide range of research sponsors and partners.
+The Research Operations Office (ROO) is structured around School facing teams that support the academic departments Should any system improvements within them.